 Indications and Usage for Sildenafil Oral Suspension

-Sildenafil for Oral Suspension is indicated for the treatment of pulmonary arterial hypertension (WHO Group I) in adults to improve exercise ability and delay clinical worsening.
-The delay in clinical worsening was demonstrated when Sildenafil for Oral Suspension was added to background epoprostenol therapy [see Clinical Studies (14)].
+Sildenafil for oral suspension is a phosphodiesterase-5 (PDE-5) inhibitor indicated for the treatment of pulmonary arterial hypertension (PAH) (World Health Organization [WHO] Group I) in adults to improve exercise ability and delay clinical worsening.
+(1) (1)

 Sildenafil Oral Suspension Dosage and Administration